gulrak/cadmium/README.md

 still think there is not much individually recognizable between the look of these emulators.
 One can argue that standardization is a good thing, and I can see that, I just didn't feel like adding one to the list.
-So I guess Cadmium is for people that can appreciate this individuality and raygui, the raylib extension that is behind many widgets of Cadmiun is the way to get this pixel look.
+So I guess _Cadmium_ is for people that can appreciate this individuality and raygui, the raylib extension that is behind many widgets of _Cadmium_ is the way to get this pixel look.

 ### Which font is that?
-Cadmiums UI uses a handmade font heavily inspired by the 5x8 pixel font integrated in the [Thomson EF936x](https://en.wikipedia.org/wiki/Thomson_EF936x) video chip that was used in an extension card of the [NDR-Klein-Computer](https://en.wikipedia.org/wiki/NDR-Klein-Computer), a DIY computer that could be build following a german educational tv
+_Cadmium_'s UI uses a handmade font heavily inspired by the 5x8 pixel font integrated in the [Thomson EF936x](https://en.wikipedia.org/wiki/Thomson_EF936x) video chip that was used in an extension card of the [NDR-Klein-Computer](https://en.wikipedia.org/wiki/NDR-Klein-Computer), a DIY computer that could be build following a german educational tv